U.S.-bound caravan thwarted in Guatemala as pressure against migrants continues

 Guatemala’s foreign minister, Pedro Brolo, said their entry “violated national sovereignty.”

 Thousands made it across Guatemala’s border and continued north.
-But less than a hundred miles later, they were stopped at a series of military checkpoints.
+But less than 100 miles later, they were stopped at several military checkpoints.
 Photos and videos showed security personnel beating migrants back with batons.

 Jordan Rodas, the human rights ombudsman in Guatemala’s attorney general’s office, called the response “deplorable.”

-Authorities said 3,329 have been detained or returned to Honduras.
+Authorities said 3,329 people have been detained or returned to Honduras.
 Some smaller groups have attempted to continue north.
-But the chances that a substantial group could make it through not only Guatemala but also Mexico, where security forces have already deployed, remained slim.
+But the chances that a substantial group could make it through not only Guatemala but also Mexico, where security forces have already deployed, were slim.

 Partly in response to threats from the Trump administration, both Guatemala and Mexico have increased their efforts to combat the transit of migrants through their countries.
-The Biden administration has not said whether it will continue the pressure, but incoming officials have said newly arrived migrants will not be able to immediately enter the United States to apply for asylum.
+The Biden administration has not said whether it will continue the pressure, but incoming officials have said that newly arrived migrants will not be able to immediately enter the United States to apply for asylum.

-Efforts to deter caravans have also received some domestic support in Mexico and Central America.
+Efforts to deter caravans have also drawn domestic support in Mexico and Central America.

-“Some communities had once been supportive of caravans, but reached a point where it was too much,” said Maureen Meyer, vice president for programs at the Washington Office on Latin America.
+“Some communities had once been supportive of caravans but reached a point where it was too much,” said Maureen Meyer, vice president for programs at the Washington Office on Latin America.

 “We’ve now had three caravans over the last year stopped either in southern Mexico or Guatemala, which suggests that it’s no longer as possible as it once was to travel this way,” she said.
 “The coordination between governments around this caravan suggests there’s not a lot of appetite within these countries for these large movements of people.”